-Every writer uses modifiers whether you are a professional writer or not.
+Every author uses modifiers whether you are a professional writer or not.
 Modifiers are all about adding detail or description to a writing.
 It can consist of a single word, a phrase, or a clause.
 Modifiers are the needed element in writing that brings it to life for the reader.
 They can be adjectives, adjective clauses, adverbs, adverb clauses, absolute phrases, infinitive phrases, participle phrases, and prepositional phrases.

 Let’s start with something easy: